jeka-dev/jeka/docs/cheat-sheet.md

 * `-ls=BRACE` : Alters console output by delimiting tasks with braces and mentioning the processing time for each task.
 * `-ls=DEBUG` : Alters console output by showing the class name and line number where the log has been emitted.
 * `-lv` : Alters console output by displaying trace logs (emitted by `JkLog#trace`).
-* `-dcf` : Force compilation of def classes, even if it is markes as up-to-date.
+* `-cw` : Clean _.work_ directory, forcing compilation of def classes, even if it is marked as up-to-date.

 ## Change the JDK that Runs _Jeka_